 #5: Don’t send more than two emails.
 Along the same lines as “keep it short and sweet,” when you’re trying to get people to write and talk about your music, limit yourself to two emails: an email with links and a follow-up email, sent at a later date.
 That’s it.
 Period.
 As previously mentioned, people writing about music hear from a lot of artists on a daily basis.
 And the best journalists and bloggers – those that truly care about what they do and have a legitimate love of music – are going to actually take the time to thoughtfully read and listen to almost every email and music link they get.
 You’re not going to get a “yes” or “no” right away, so you need to be patient.
 At best you can expect to get a quick “Thanks for sending this!
 I’ll listen to it within [insert specific time frame here] and get back to you.”
 If that happens, wait the amount of time the person specified and then send a quick follow-up a few days after that time has expired.
 If you get no response to your initial email – which, frankly, quite often happens – wait at least a week and then send a follow up.
 In either case, if you don’t hear back after your second email, end it there and move on.

 As you think about the process of sending emails to the press about your unique artist brand, think about the last time you heard a music journalist say, “I love this new band I’ve never heard of.
-All they had to do was send me a link to a free download of their album, and I was sold!”
+All they had to do was send me a link to a stream of their album, and I was sold!”
 Likely, you can’t, because that’s probably never happened.
 The truth is, most bloggers and music journalists have little to no direct interest in helping you and your band reach the next level; they’re looking for good music that their loyal readers will like.
 In order to get the attention of music journalists and get the word out about your music, you need to provide compelling reasons for music lovers to listen and fall in love with you.
 And if you can create that magnetic pull to your “creative products” (your music!) through all your marketing tactics, you will continue to add to your roster of “loyal customers” (your fans!).

 To learn more about Julia Rogers, you can also follow her on Twitter.